juliensimon/java-graphs/README.md

 <b>com.mygraph.algos</b>
 - <code>GraphGenerator</code> : utility class to generate random graphs.
-- <i>DepthFirstSearch\<T extends Vertex></i>: walk a graph depth-first and find a path (not guaranteed to be shortest) between any two vertices.
+- <code>DepthFirstSearch\<T extends Vertex></code>: walk a graph depth-first and find a path (not guaranteed to be shortest) between any two vertices.
-- <i>BreadthFirstSearch\<T extends Vertex></i>: walk a graph breadth-first and find a path (not guaranteed to be shortest) between any two  vertices.
+- <code>BreadthFirstSearch\<T extends Vertex></code>: walk a graph breadth-first and find a path (not guaranteed to be shortest) between any two  vertices.
-- <i>DijkstraWithPQ\<T extends Vertex></i>: find the guaranteed shortest-path between a start vertex and any other vertex.
+- <code>DijkstraWithPQ\<T extends Vertex></code>: find the guaranteed shortest-path between a start vertex and any other vertex.
 This implementation uses a priority queue.
-- <i>FloydWarshall\<T extends Vertex></i>: find the guaranteed shortest-path between any pair of vertexes
+- <code>FloydWarshall\<T extends Vertex></code>: find the guaranteed shortest-path between any pair of vertexes
-- <i>TestXXX</i>: unit tests for class XXX.
+- <code>TestXXX</code>: unit tests for class XXX.